treekoi/attiny3217-dev-v1/CONTRIBUTING.md

 ## Licensing & CLA

 By contributing to this repository, you agree to the terms of our **Contributor License Agreement (CLA)**.
-This ensures that while this version remains open source (AGPL), ElectroSpark Innovations retains the right to relicense future hardened versions or commercial derivatives if necessary.
+This ensures that while this version remains open source (AGPL), ElectroSpark retains the right to relicense future hardened versions or commercial derivatives if necessary.

 ## Questions?